 - Fled the scene of the accident or can’t be found for some other reason

 We urge all of our clients to purchase additional UM coverage with their auto insurance.
 Thankfully, many drivers have this insurance already and may not even know it.
-In the state of Georgia, car insurance companies are legally required to offer you UM coverage when you sign up for car insurance—so unless you checked a box denying the coverage when you purchased insurance, there’s a good change you do have it.
+In the state of Georgia, car insurance companies are legally required to offer you UM coverage when you sign up for car insurance—so unless you checked a box denying the coverage when you purchased insurance, there’s a good chance you do have it.

 An uninsured motorist accident lawyer can help you determine whether or not you have the necessary coverage in your situation.